okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-authjs/main/vue/basic-sign-in.md

 ### Create routes

 Use the [Vue Router](https://router.vuejs.org/) and the [Okta Vue SDK](https://github.com/okta/okta-vue) libraries to simplify your component and route definitions.
-Some routes require authentication in order to render and others don't.
+Some routes require authentication to render and other routes don't.
 The following are some basic routes that you need to configure for your app:

-* A [default page](#default-page-route) to handle the landing page of the app
+* A [default page route](#default-page-route) to handle the landing page of the app
 * A [login route](#login-route) to show your app sign-in page
 * A [protected route](#protected-route) for authenticated users to access protected content

 #### Default page route

 To create the default `/index` page, update the `src/App.vue` file to provide links to relevant locations in your app.
-You need to provide a link to your sign-in page, a link to sign-out of your authenticated session, and links to authenticated pages by using the `authState` object (see [`authStateManager` in Auth JS SDK](https://github.com/okta/okta-auth-js#authstatemanager)).
+Then, provide a link to your sign-in page, a link to sign-out of your authenticated session, and links to authenticated pages by using the `authState` object (see [`authStateManager` in Auth JS SDK](https://github.com/okta/okta-auth-js#authstatemanager)).

 You can use the following condition to hide or show specific elements: